evansbenj/ancient_monkeys.md/7_kmer_mtDNA_assembly.md

 grep -o -P '(?<=cov_).*(?=)' contigs.fa | sort -rn | head -n 10
 ```

 This produced nothing.
 Maybe there is a problem with using the reads from the bam file?
-I will try doing this now with the raw data, but it will take a while to upload it probably.
+I will try doing this now with the raw data.
+When I did this, there were many mtDNA hits.
+But the problem is how do I distinguish them from numts?
+Also the real mtDNA hits seem to be fragmented (i.e. there isn't one contig that is ~16,000 bp long).

 Amazingly, it appears that I have 23 of 29 individually trimmed data on graham (safetly) here:
 ```